QubitPi/Antiqua/README.md

       - art,
       - skill,
       - craft
-    declension class: first
 ```

-the vocabulary entry above consists of the following 5 items:
+the vocabulary entry above consists of the following 4 items:

 1. τέχνη: nominative singular
 2. τέχνης: genitive singular
 3. ἡ: nominative feminine singular of the article, which shows that the gender of the noun is feminine
 4. a list of English meanings of the word
-5. first: the noun belongs to the first declension

 The declension of the entry is not shown because to decline any noun, we can take the genitive singular, remove the
-genitive singular ending to get the stem, and then add the proper set of endings to the stem based its declension
+genitive singular ending to get the stem, and then add the proper set of endings to the stem based on its declension
 class[^2].

 [^2]: _[Greek: An Intensive Course, 2nd Revised Edition](https://www.amazon.com/Greek-Intensive-Course-2nd-Revised/dp/0823216632)_, Hansen & Quinn, _p.20_